A decade of Learning and Growth with the Melton Foundation

 - Social Impact

-If you’re reading this and want to apply for the Fellowship, you will find more information here about the cohort of 2021.
+If you’re reading this and want to find out more about the Melton Foundation’s Fellowship programs, please click here for more.

 How the MF changed over the years

 In 2010, I joined a very different MF from what it is today.
-During my Junior Fellowship, the MF pursued the idea of Creating Positive Change in the world through Intercultural Communication.
+During my time as a Junior Fellow, the MF pursued the idea of Creating Positive Change in the world through Intercultural Communication.
 While this was quite abstract, as fellows we did manage to interact with peers from across the world and leverage this opportunity to learn about each other, our cultures, and exchange ideas, thus broadening our horizons in our formative years.

 Through this period, I witnessed a sea-change improvement in the quality of projects championed by Melton Fellows, with them laying an ever-greater focus today on inclusivity and wide-reaching impact in their local communities.